errc-lee/Eventif/README.md

-# TheNoseBleeds
+# Eventif

-A iterative solution to the previously forked repository.
 This app uses the [seakgeek API](https://platform.seatgeek.com/) and searches local event near you.

 Users are able to filter events based on predefined dates: 24 hours, 7 days, 30 days from the current time.
 They may also filter events based on type/genre.